Hey World, Let's Get Going Again!

-Workers and employers alike have robot fatigue; they have turned the page, and with clearer heads, are now preparing for a possible bright new future
+Workers and employers alike have COVID & robot fatigue; they have turned the page, and with clearer heads are now preparing for a bright new future

 “Enough!” has lately come the resounding global response after years of getting pushed around by spectre of automation.
 It’s here.
 Let’s deal with it.

 Workers and employers alike have robot fatigue; they have turned the page, and with clearer heads, are now preparing for a possible bright new future.
 It’s not bomb shelters and bracing for the worst as it was in 2013 when the Oxford study, The Future of Employment, in a mere 71 pages, wiped out 702 occupations and 47 percent of the U.S. workforce.

-Six years on, research studies are kinder and gentler, like the recent Manpower study, Humans Wanted: Robots Need You that surveyed 19,000 employers in 44 countries on the impact of automation on job growth in the next two years.
-“Upskilling is on the rise, with 76 percent of companies planning to upskill their workforce by 2020, up from 28 percent in 2011.”
+Nearly seven years on, research studies are kinder and gentler, like the recent Manpower study, Humans Wanted: Robots Need You that surveyed 19,000 employers in 44 countries on the impact of automation on job growth in the next two years.
+“Upskilling is on the rise, with 76 percent of companies planning to upskill their workforce, up from 28 percent in 2011.”

 “The focus on robots eliminating jobs is distracting us from the real issue,” said Jonas Prising, Manpower